aptise/peter_sslers/README.md

 	r['foo2.example.com'] = {'f': 'FullChain', 'p': 'PrivateKey'}

+### expire the nginx worker cache

+If you set `nginx.reset_servers` in your config.ini... you can use an operation to clear out the nginx cache on those servers

+OTHERWISE you will need to manually restart those servers (the cache persists configuration reloads)

 ## search expiring soon

-## expire nginx worker cache

-After priming redis with new data, one should be able to hit an nginx route that expires the shared cache

 ## Show Object Data